-In June 2016, the FASB issued ASU 2016-13 Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
+P. Accounting Standards Updates (ASUs): In June 2016, the FASB issued ASU 2016-13 Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 This Update, and subsequent clarifying guidance and amendments issued, is intended to improve financial reporting by requiring timelier recording of credit losses on financial instruments.
 It requires an organization to measure all expected credit losses for financial assets held at the reporting date through the life of the financial instrument.
 Financial institutions and other organizations will use forward-looking information to estimate their credit losses.
-Additionally, the ASU amends the accounting for credit losses on availablefor-sale debt securities and purchased financial assets with credit deterioration.
-For public companies that are not SEC filers, it will take effect for fiscal years beginning after December 15, 2022, and interim periods within those fiscal years.
-Evaluation of any possible effects the guidance may have on the statements of financial condition and results of operations is in progress.
+Additionally, the ASU amends the accounting for credit losses on available-for-sale debt securities and purchased financial assets with credit deterioration.
+The ASU became effective on January 1, 2023.
+The Association adopted Topic 326 on January 1, 2023.
+The impact of adopting the new accounting standard was not material to the Association's consolidated financial statements.